Knitua/PolyRL/README.md

 To use your newly pretrained model, modify the corresponding interface in `PolyRL/models/__init__.py`.

 To switch between different types of generators within the RL framework, adjust the relevant parameters in the reinforcement learning YAML configuration file.
 Refer to: `Section 4.
-Polymer Molecule Generation`.
+Reinforce Learning Algorithm`.

 <br/>